craftcms/docs/docs/commerce/5.x/system/emails.md

 ---
 keywords: order status emails
 ---

 # Emails

-Once you’re using [order statuses](custom-order-statuses.md#functionality) to manage your orders, you can optionally choose to send emails when an order moves into a particular status.
+Once you’ve defined a suite of [order statuses](custom-order-statuses.md#functionality), you can configure Commerce to send emails as orders move between them.

+Commerce’s email system is completely flexible—you choose when emails are sent, who they’re sent to, and what they contain.
+This can be disorienting at first, because there is no built-in notion of a receipt or shipping confirmation!

+::: tip
+Before setting up emails for Craft Commerce, ensure that your Craft installation has a [properly configured mail adapter](/5.x/system/mail.md).

+Commerce emails are sent via the [queue](/5.x/system/queue.md).
+To ensure prompt delivery, consider setting up a [dedicated queue runner](/5.x/system/queue.md#queue-runners)!
+:::

+Let’s look at an example
 For example, you might create an email called “Customer Order Confirmation” which emails a completed order summary to the customer.
 This would be linked to the default order status since we want it to trigger when the cart’s completed and becomes an order.

-Another email could be “Admin Order Notification”, also attached to the default order status.
+Another email could be “Admin Order Notification,” also attached to the default order status.
 Instead of being sent to the customer, however, it could go to the store owner’s email address and include stock or packing information.

-The store manager can also send any email manually from an order’s edit page, whether that’s to re-send an email tied to a status change or to send an email that’s unrelated to any specific status at all.
+The store manager can also send any email manually from an order’s edit page—whether that’s to re-send an email from a previous status change, or to send an email that is otherwise not connected to order statuses.

-## Settings

-Before setting up emails for Craft Commerce, ensure that your Craft CMS installation is [properly configured for email delivery](https://craftcms.com/knowledge-base/why-doesnt-craft-send-emails#setting-up-email).
-You can set up your email gateway in the control panel by navigating to **Settings** → **Email**.

-::: tip
-Commerce emails are sent in Craft queue jobs, so sending may be delayed depending on how your queue is configured to run.
-See the <config4:runQueueAutomatically> config setting and notes.
-:::

-By default, Commerce will send messages using Craft’s “System Email Address” and “Sender Name” found in **Settings** → **Email Settings** in the control panel.
-If you’d like to override this and provide your own from name/address, navigate to **Commerce** → **System Settings** → **General Settings** and enter your own “Status Email Address” and “From Name”.

 ## Creating an Email

-To create a new email, navigate to **Commerce** → **System Settings** → **Emails**, and choose **New Email**:
+Emails are managed per-store.
+To create a new email, navigate to <Journey path="Commerce, System Settings, Emails" />, and choose **New Email**, selecting the desired store:

 <toggle-tip>